evannetwork/evannetwork.github.io/dev/hello-agent.md

 $ edit package.json
 ```

 This can be very small for simple agents.
-Since we access the blockchain-core libraries via the edge-server, most of the things we need are already available.
+Since we access the blockchain-core libraries via Edge Server, most of the things we need are already available.

 ```json
 {